 Edmonton is often overlooked as a place to visit in Alberta.
 Unfortunately for most people, they’re missing out on a great city filled with year-round events, quaint neighborhoods, and a growing coffee shop scene.
 While it seems like Edmonton is stuck in a perpetual winter, it’s truly a city for all seasons.
 In winter, you can cozy up in a café or try your hand at skating outside, and in summer the weather is gorgeous for wandering to the farmers markets and unique boutique stores.
-Skip out on the consumer crazy, fast fashion driven, West Edmonton Mall; instead check out these wonderful conscious alternatives.

 Located in the urban center of Edmonton, this new coffee shop is a little slice of heaven.
 Nestled in an older building, its interior is bohemian chic, and serves up delicious vegan and vegetarian food.
 Find a spot at the long communal table and chat with new people, or nestle into the hammock in the corner with a good book.
 With an extensive tea, latte and elixir menu, this spot is perfect to grab a drink and settle in.

 The founder of this coffee shop truly cares about coffee and community.
 Sourcing coffee directly from coffee farmers, they’ve established long term relationships to procure the best coffee.